Past Internship Projects Include:

 The goal of the oral history internship is for students to learn how to use archival materials for research and historical context in order to conduct an oral history interview.
 The basics of archives and archival use, including environmental control, handling materials, access, copyright, and privacy concerns will be covered.
 This will help inform the students’ understanding of how an archive functions in order for them to utilize archival research now and in the future.
 Students will also learn skills in conducting a proper interview, how to synthesize the information gathered, and create a final project (paper, article, video, etc.).
 It is to act as a baseline of knowledge to carry into the field of journalism, technical and professional writing, and research internships and jobs.

-The internship will last for a full semester or for the summer.
+The internship will last for a full semester.
 The schedule and hours to be completed are based on the 4-credit needs (112 hours in total) and the intern and supervisor’s individual schedules.

 Responsibilities: